animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-{data-store-name} also implements the Memcached protocol with the ability to service Memcached clients.
-That is, Memcached clients can connect to a {data-store-name} cluster and perform Memcached operations as if the {data-store-name} servers in the cluster were actual Memcached servers.
+GemFire also implements the Memcached protocol with the ability to service Memcached clients.
+That is, Memcached clients can connect to a GemFire cluster and perform Memcached operations as if the GemFire servers in the cluster were actual Memcached servers.

 </div>